jimmyvluong/web-scraping-patagonia/README.md

 This code uses the Beatiful Soup package to web scrape information from Patagonia's website.
 BeautifulSoup is a good way to parse HTML.

+This method is based on this YouTube video tutorial: https://www.youtube.com/watch?v=XQgXKtPSzUI

 Motivation:
 Web scraping lets the entire internet become your database.